demisto/content/Packs/MicrosoftCloudAppSecurity/Integrations/MicrosoftCloudAppSecurity/MicrosoftCloudAppSecurity_description.md

 ## Customer Filters
-Note - To filter the call results of the API (custom_filter), make sure it matches the Microsoft Cloud App Security filtering format.
+To filter the call results of the API (custom_filter), make sure it matches the Microsoft Cloud App Security filtering format.
 Click [HERE](https://docs.microsoft.com/en-us/cloud-app-security/api-alerts#filters) for details.